gleanerio/scheduler/docs/README_LOCAL_DEVELOPMENT.md

 ### Editing/testing code

-if you run pygen, then you need to go to
+if you run pygen, then you need to regnerate code. the makefile or a pycharm run config is the best way.

 ### MOVING TO PRODUCTION